Americans in Paris: Funny, Real Tips from an American Expat

 While Americans celebrate Independence Day on July 4th, that’s just another lovely summer day in Paris.
 But on July 14th, France’s National Day is an important holiday in France.
 Expect many businesses and venues to be closed on holidays in Paris so that the nation can celebrate with family and friends.

-FUN FACT: Did you know that the key to the Bastille is on display here?
+Fun Fact: Did you know that the key to the Bastille is on display here?
 Spoiler alert: it’s not in France.

 3- Learn a Few Words en Français Before Visiting Paris for the First Time